lelandg/Raspberry-Pi-Security-Camera/README.md

 `cd Raspberry-Pi-Security-Camera`

 Because it uses an I/O device you need elevated permissions to run it.
 So you will need to run the script with:
-`./.startscript.sh`
+`.startscript.sh`
 *or*
 `sudo python security_camera.py`

+**TIP**
-  TIP: If you want to find programs in your home directory without typing the preceding "./", whether or not you're running as sudo, you can add to your .bashrc with:
+ If you want to find programs in your home directory without typing the preceding "./", whether or not you're running as sudo, you can add to your .bashrc with:
   * `nano .bashrc`
   *  Scroll to the end of the file and add the line:
      `export PATH=$PATH:/home/pi`